haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/service-contracts/design-patterns.md

    You must define the service interfaces for a service contract in the <b>Api</b> subdirectory for a module.<!--  You can substitute another implementation in this directory. -->
 </p>
 <!--
-   <p>For example, the interfaces in the <b>Magento\Customer\Api</b> {% glossarytooltip 621ef86b-7314-4fbc-a80d-ab7fa45a27cb %}namespace{% endglossarytooltip %} define agreements, or a contract, between clients and implementations of services for the Magento Customer module.
+   <p>For example, the interfaces in the <b>Magento\Customer\Api</b> {% glossarytooltip 621ef86b-7314-4fbc-a80d-ab7fa45a27cb %}命名空间{% endglossarytooltip %} define agreements, or a contract, between clients and implementations of services for the Magento Customer module.
                   </p>
     -->
 <h2 id="data-interfaces">Data interfaces</h2>